Monica-53/EdaMonicaBookStore/README.md

 # EdaMonicaBookStore
-Built the initial default application prepend my name - 'MonicaBookStore'
+Built the initial default application prepend my name - 'EdaMonicaBookStore'
 Individual Account Authentication
 Added Razor runtime
 In this Application I have used packages like EntityFameworkCore,SQL Server,Identity.UI,Dapper, and I have mentioned only few packages